NNPDF/nnpdf/doc/sphinx/source/index.rst

 * This documentation is for the `NNPDF code <https://github.com/NNPDF/nnpdf>`_, which allows the user to perform PDF fits and analyse the output.

-* If you are a new user head along to :ref:`getstarted`.
+* If you are a new user head along to :ref:`getstarted` and check out the :ref:`tutorials`.

 Documentation contents
 ======================